-The University of Worcester takes all allegation of academic misconduct & plagiarism very seriously and has procedures in place when dealing with students.
-Click here to view the Academic Misconduct procedure.
+The University of Worcester takes all allegations of suspected academic misconduct & plagiarism very seriously and has procedures in place when dealing with students.
+Click here to view the Academic Misconduct Procedure.

 What is Academic Misconduct?

-The University of Worcester uses the terms 'academic misconduct' and 'cheating' to cover all the possible methods of plagiarism both intentional and unitentional.
+The University of Worcester uses the terms 'academic misconduct' and 'cheating' to cover all the possible methods of plagiarism both intentional and unintentional.

-- - Collaborative work with other students presented as your own
+- Collaborative work with other students presented as your own work

-- - Submitting work that had been submitted to the University at an earlier stage without referencing the earlier work
+- Submitting work that had been submitted to the University at an earlier stage without referencing the earlier work (self-plagiarism)

 It is wrong to think that you can commit plagiarism and it will go undetected.
 The University uses sophisticated software called Turnitin to detect plagiarism as well as the judgement of academics.